Gundam-Robotics-Systems/UNIVERSAL-CLAIM/README.md

 Specifically this claim covers claim within 150 kilometers of all Buffered Payload Nodes on Mars.

+Specifically Earth Naboo is an enforced allied area within a hostile solar system.

 Specifically Andromeda is an enforced allied area.

 Specifically Romule, Lyre is an enforced allied area.